DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter: Methods

 A healthy democratic society requires the public to receive accurate and unbiased news and civic information, especially during election seasons~\citep{sunstein2006infotopia}.
 However, the presence of partisan online news and phenomena such as echo chambers and filter bubbles remain concerns~\citep{cinelli2021echo,bakshy2015exposure}.
 To address these issues, researchers have investigated the political biases embedded in online platforms, including search engines like Google~\citep{robertson2018auditing} and social media platforms like Facebook~\citep{bakshy2015exposure}, Twitter~\citep{chen2021neutral}, and YouTube~\citep{hosseinmardi2021examining}.
 Other relevant research has focused on how users interact with different information sources and their consumption patterns~\citep{garimella2021political,robertson2023users,gonzalez2023asymmetric}.
 Such analyses generally involve assessing the political leanings of numerous domains, but such datasets have been rare and often lack comprehensive coverage (see discussion in the Technical Validation section).

-In this study, we employ \name{}-univariate and Eq.~\eqref{eq:bias} to create data-driven metrics that assess the audience partisanship of domains by examining the party affiliation of the users who share these domains.
+Here, we employ the party (and party registration) universe data from \name{}-univariate to create data-driven metrics that assess the audience partisanship of domains.
+We focus on Democrats and Republicans and exclude Independent users.
+The number of users from each party allows us to quantify the partisanship of the audience for each domain.
 It is important to note that our audience-based metrics do not evaluate the content characteristics of these domains.
 However, previous research indicates that audience characteristics are closely associated with the leanings of these domains~\citep{gentzkow2010drives,buntain2023measuring}.

-We offer two versions of the audience partisanship scores: one based on inferred user partisanship and another based on party registration.
-Details of these metrics are provided in Table~\ref{tab:derived}.
-The audience partisanship scores based on party registration cover fewer domains than other metrics due to the large number of missing values in the party registration column.